 ROUTE OF EXPOSURE & TARGET ORGAN TOXICITY

 The respiratory tract may be the toxicant's route of exposure, the toxicant's target organ for injury, or both.
 All of the toxicants discussed in this chapter enter the body principally, if not exclusively, through inhalation (although there are uncommon scenarios where lung injury can occur through ingestion of certain substances not covered here, such as the herbicide paraquat).
-In addition to being the primary route of ...
+In addition to being the primary route of exposure, the ...